 Although different women cope differently with menopause, severe menopause symptoms can greatly affect your wellbeing.
 But the higher risk of particular diseases after middle age is mainly due to increasing age, not hormonal changes.

 If you would like to find our more click on our previous blog. https://www.walkersafety.co.

-Stress symptoms can affect your body, your thoughts and feelings, and your behavior.
-Being able to recognize common stress symptoms can help you manage them.
+Stress symptoms can affect your body, your thoughts and feelings, and your behaviour.
+Being able to recognise common stress symptoms can help you manage them.
 Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.